byGeek/MemoryMappedFileTest/README.md

 Test1 project create a mmf from a disk file.
 Once started, Test1 will check the second byte which will be set when Test2 started.

+mmf_vs_normal_io project is a simple test about IO performance.
+Normally speaking, mmf will have at least two times performance boost compared with normal IO.

 # Notes